The Complete Timeline Of Meghan Markle & Kate Middleton's Relationship

 We’re endlessly entertained by royals, whether they’re fictionalized or actual living monarchs.
 Unsurprisingly, there’s two royals we love to focus on the most: 36-year old commoners-turned-duchesses by the names of Kate and Meghan.
 They’re young, beautiful, and grew up not unlike us — but now they wear large headpieces and are banned from crossing their legs.

-Ever since the news broke that Meghan Markle was dating Prince Harry, the question of whether Markle would get along with her future sister-in-law, Kate Middleton, was raised.
-Being royal women, they’re covered breathlessly by tabloids, usually with a side of sexism.
+Ever since the news broke that Meghan Markle was dating Prince Harry, we’ve eagerly wondered how Markle would get along with her now-sister-in-law, Kate Middleton.
+Being royal women, they’re covered breathlessly by tabloids, usually with a sprinkle of sexism.
 There have been stories speculating how close they are, how much they avoid each other, and everything in-between.

 Advertisement